WSG Tasting Diploma

 Monthly Live Classes

 Each month, join a live online session led by your educators.
-These interactive classes help reinforce your learning, answer questions and keep you motivated and connected.
+These interactive classes help reinforce key concepts, answer questions and keep you motivated and connected.
+Sessions are offered twice on the same day to accommodate different time zones and are recorded for those unable to attend live.

 Interviews with the Leading Minds of Wine Tasting